gamesadrift/immoral/README_EN.md

 > - Reversible: garbage can be collected (inside the container) if Bernie has touched it or scattered if Jonas has done it.

 > #### Potions
-> There are currently two: yellow to run and blue to earn double points for a time.
+> There are currently two: yellow to run and blue to earn double points for a while.

+### Code

+> As stated before, the code can be found in our GitHub page (check the button at the top ;D).
+It has comments in Spanish but the actual code uses English (for example, the variable names, functions, ...) so you can follow it too.
+If it is still hard for you to understand it you can also try using a translator for the comments or contact us using one of the links down below.

 ### Contact